-- Two-day protocol: 600-900 MBq/study - One-day protocol: 400-500 MBq for the first injection, three times more for the second injection.
+- One-day protocol: 250-400 MBq for the first injection, three times more for the second injection if a conventional Anger gamma camera is used, or 150-300 MBq if a cardiac-centered gamma camera is used for acquisition.

-Not more than a total of 2000 MBq should be administered for a one-day protocol and 1800 MBq for a two-day-protocol.
-For a one day protocol, the two injections (stress and rest) should be done at least two hours apart but may be performed in either order.
+Not more than a total of 1,600 MBq should be administered for a one-day protocol and 1,200 MBq for a two-day-protocol.
+For a one-day protocol, the two injections (stress and rest) should be done at least two hours apart but may be performed in either order.
 After the stress injection, exercise should be encouraged for an additional one minute (if possible).